Charles Rollin

-Charles Rollin (January 30, 1661 in Paris - December 14, 1741 in Paris) was a French historian and educator, whose popularity in his time combined with becoming forgotten by later generations makes him an epithet, applied to historians such as Jean Charles Leonard de Sismondi.
+Charles Rollin (30 January 1661 in Paris - 14 December 1741 in Paris) was a French historian and educator.

 Life

 Rollin was the son of a cutler, and at the age of 22 was made a master in the Collège du Plessis.
 In 1694 he was rector of the University of Paris, rendering great service among other things by reviving the study of Greek.
 He held that post for two years instead of one, and in 1699 was appointed principal of the Collège de Beauvais.

 Rollin held Jansenist principles, and even went so far as to defend the miracles supposed to be worked at the tomb of François de Paris, commonly known as Deacon Paris.
 Unfortunately his religious opinions deprived him of his appointments and disqualified him for the rectorship, to which in 1719 he had been re-elected.
 It is said that the same reason prevented his election to the Académie française, though he was a member of the Academie des Inscriptions.
 Shortly before his death he protested publicly against the acceptance of the bull Unigenitus.